0xvpr/vpr-pidjeon/README.md

 <img src="./resources/Banner.png"></img>

 **Pidjeon**, a mash of the words PID (process ID) and injection, is a command
-line application for Windows that uses various injection techniques to embed
+line application for Windows that uses various techniques to inject a specified
-a specified payload into a target process.
+payload into a target process.

 **Pidjeon was originally intended to be used in a WSL/MSYS environment**